 Applicants to endorsement or licensure programs must include a copy of their Oregon teaching license or certificate with their application if they wish to be recommended for an endorsement through the Oregon Teacher Standards and Practice Commission (TSPC).
-Of the two letters of recommendation required for application, one letter must be completed by someone who has supervised or observed the applicant's teaching (student teaching or licensed teaching) within the last five years.
+Of the three letters of recommendation required for application, one letter must be completed by someone who has supervised or observed the applicant's teaching (student teaching or licensed teaching) within the last five years.
 Applicants should contact the admissions office if they are unable to obtain such a letter.

-For applicants who currently hold an Oregon Initial Teaching License: the program requirements for an Oregon Continuing Teaching License are embedded in all advanced preparation endorsement programs (except mathematics).
-By applying to an endorsement program you are automatically applying to our Continuing Teaching License Program.
+For applicants who currently hold an Oregon Initial Teaching License and are admitted after September 2014: The program requirements for an Oregon Continuing/Professional Teaching License are no longer embedded in advanced preparation endorsement programs.

-No testing is required for admission to inservice programs.
+No tests is required for admission to inservice programs.
 However, Lewis & Clark must have evidence of required test(s) prior to recommending a student for a license and/or endorsement.